Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this for 'find me a tool that does X' requests,' giving clear context for when to use this tool.
-It does not explicitly mention when not to use it or list alternatives among siblings, but the usage example effectively implies differentiation.
+The description explicitly provides a use case: 'Use this for "find me a tool that does X" requests.'
+This gives solid context for when to use the tool.
+It does not mention when not to use alternatives, but the context is clear enough that a 4 is appropriate rather than a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.